 The statement proved that drying is one of important operation unit and technique to preserve and enhance the quality value of a product.
 That is why this process had being practical globally and by this nation since time immemorial; dries fish, crops, herbs etc. Somehow, till today, most of the producer used the cheapest way of sun drying in order to dehydrate their products.
 This included the commodity of pepper berries where drying becomes among the most important manufacturing process that need to be controlled in standardizing its product quality and composition.
 Basically, for the pepper berries, after the harvesting and cleaning process, the crops was drying immediately on the open floor under the sun radiation for four to seven days.
 This process is compulsory to reduce the original moisture content of 80% (wb) to the international export standard of 12%.
 As today world expects for the best quality, the method of sun drying seems to be inefficient anymore and need some modification.
-Moreover, one of the researches done by MARDI showed that most of bacterial contamination of the pepper berries was due to exposure of the pepper on the floors and substandard of drying process.
+Moreover, one of the researches done by MARDI showed that most of bacterial contamination of drying process.
 [3]